 - 2 cups chocolate chips, or 12 oz (340 gm) baking chocolate

 - flaky sea salt for garnish (optional)

 - Line an 8-inch square baking dish with parchment paper.

 - Put almonds in food processor and pulse until very finely chopped

 - Add the remaining base ingredients and pulse until very well combined.

 - Spread evenly in the baking dish, pressing down firmly.

 - Refrigerate or freeze while melting the chocolate.

-- Melt the chocolate chips over, not in, hot water.
+- Melt the chocolate over, not in, hot water.
 Add 1 teaspoon coconut oil to make it easier to slice without cracking the top.